Robotisim/robotics_software_engineer/mapping/README.md

 ## SLAM and Mapping Package

 This package is dedicated to teaching and implementing various SLAM (Simultaneous Localization and Mapping) and mapping techniques.
 The package includes tools and nodes for generating and using maps in both 2D and 3D environments, utilizing TurtleBot3 and other robots in ROS 2 simulations.

+### Overview

+The `mapping` package provides a variety of tools and nodes for SLAM and mapping, focusing on both 2D and 3D mapping techniques.

 #### Source Files

 1. **lidar_to_grid.cpp** - Converts LiDAR scan data to an occupancy grid format for mapping purposes.